 - 1. Copy of the letter of ESI addressed to the company as Exhibit-1; - 2.
-Copy of an affidavit of the applicant before Notary Public as Exhibit-2; - 3.
-Copies of pay slips as Exhibit-3; - 4.
-Copy of letter 07.07.2003 of the applicant addressed to the Labour Commissioner as Exhibit-4.
+Copy of affidavit of applicant affirmed before Notary Public as Exhibit-2 and 2/1 respectively; - 3.
+Copies of a pay slips of the applicant as Exhibit-3 series; - 4.
+Copy of letter 07.07.2003 of the applicant addressed to the Labour Commissioner as Exhibit-4; - 5.
+Identity Card as Exhibit-5 and signature of Aynal Ali thereon as Exhibit-5(a); - 6.
+Copy of ESI identity card as Exhibit-6; - 7.
+Copy of PF statement as Exhibit-7 and - 8.
+Copy of certificate of Uluberia Municipality as Exhibit-8.

-The company on the other hand examined its Senior Manager (Personnel) Sri Prakash Manna as OPW-1, Sri Binod Kumar Singh, security personnel of the company as OPW-2, Mr. Ali Ahmed Alamgir, Deputy Labour Commissioner, Uluberia as OPW-3 and Sri Bhola Prasad, ex-security personnel of the company as OPW-4.
+The company on the other hand examined its Senior Manager (Personnel) Sri Prakash Manna as OPW-1, Sri Binod Kumar Singh, security personnel of the company as OPW-2 and Sri Bhola Prasad, ex-security personnel of the company as OPW-3.